can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

     NIL
     0

-And that trailing forward slash in path name is important, don't lose it.
+And that trailing forward slash in pathname is important, don't lose it.
 As you see, `*default-pathname-defaults*` and `(uiop/os::chdir "second_folder")` are independent and influence different things and to keep it consistent for both standard library and external calls it's necessary to call them both.

-It's worth saying that this distinction is of particular importance for repl based development, because when image starts these two values are most probably aligned.
+It's worth saying that this distinction is of particular importance for repl based development, because when the image starts these two values are most probably aligned.

 Since I mentioned `uiop/run-program`, let's talk about it.

 ### User input

-User input is hard in sense that it's not only about common lisp versus the world it's also about different operating systems, and it'll be nice if all user input works in emacs repl too.
+User input is hard in a sense that it's not only about Common Lisp versus the world it's also about different operating systems, and it'll be nice if all user input works in emacs repl too.

-The simpliest ever way exists for yes/no questions and it's as simple as
+The simplest ever way exists for yes/no questions and it's as simple as

 ```common_lisp